 Don't loose track of the time... follow the guide lines and only expose unprotected skin to the sun for 10-15 minutes after which time apply a good layer of sun cream.

-My personal sun product of choice atm is Nivea.
+My personal sun product of choice at the moment is Nivea.
 The range is wide in terms of application method and product and also their products contain both UVA and B protection which is important considering what we now know.

-On the kids i usually let them run around for a little while in the morning sun without protection, maybe about 30 mins and then hit them with 30 or 50 if we are at the beach and i make sure its the all day product or waterproof.
+On the kids I usually let them run around for a little while in the morning sun without protection, maybe about 15-30 mins and then hit them with 30 or 50 depending on the season and the time of day.